BitSeal

 Retention for each category of data is determined by the subprocessor that holds it, as described below.
 We do not maintain independent long-term copies of subprocessor logs.

-• Ledger entries (Neon Postgres).
+• Ledger entries (managed Postgres).
 Retained for the life of the Service, subject to the removal conditions in Section 9.

-• Vercel Web Analytics.
+• Cookieless web analytics.
 The per-visitor session identifier is discarded after 24 hours.
-Aggregated, non-identifying analytics are retained within Vercel's dashboard for reporting purposes.
+Aggregated, non-identifying analytics are retained by the analytics provider for reporting purposes.

-• Neon database logs.
-Query and connection logs are retained by Neon under its operational-log retention practices.
-Refer to Neon's privacy policy for current details.
+• Database operational logs.
+Query and connection logs are retained by the managed-Postgres provider under its operational-log retention practices.
+Refer to that provider's privacy policy for current details.

 7. International transfers

 Orygn LLC is established in the United States and processes data in the United States.
 If you access BitSeal from outside the United States, your information will be transferred to, stored, and processed in the United States.
 For transfers originating in the European Economic Area, the United Kingdom, or Switzerland, we rely on the Standard Contractual Clauses executed by our subprocessors, and on the UK International Data Transfer Addendum where applicable.
-Google LLC is certified under the EU-U.S. Data Privacy Framework and the UK and Swiss extensions.
-Cloudflare, Inc. and Vercel Inc. each offer Standard Contractual Clauses to customers transferring personal data from the EEA.
+Where a subprocessor is certified under the EU-U.S. Data Privacy Framework (including its UK and Swiss extensions), we rely on that certification.
+The current named list of subprocessors and the applicable legal mechanism for each is at /legal/subprocessors.

 8. Your rights